sharils/sharils.github.io/_posts/2018-11-07-selenium-ide-and-selenium-side-runner.markdown

 `brew install geckodriver` since we want to run `*.side` tests in Mozilla Firefox.

-In the same folder where `*.side` tests is saved to:
+In the same folder where `*.side` tests are saved to:

 ```sh
 selenium-side-runner --capabilities 'browserName=firefox platform=MAC' *.side